laimoh/Nicer-Pong/README.md

 this.xs = (0.4 * highRez) //  0.4 -> between 0 - 1 ( depending on sceen size)
 this.ys = (0.5 * highRez) //  0.5 -> between 0 - 1 ( depending on sceen size)
 ```

-##Things I was thinking about ->
-- I tried to make take the 64 bit canvas into consideration and made the design more pixelated i.e font, layout, button styles - inpsired by old video game eras
--

 ##In the future some change to make the game less buggy and accepting of many socket ->